oar-team/kameleon/docs/source/commands.rst

         - exec_out: cat my_file
         - exec_in: cat > new_file

-This command are usually not used directly but with Aliases_.
+This command are usually not used directly but with :ref:`Aliases`.

 Hooks
 ~~~~~